abnsol/Task-Manager-API-Gin/docs/api_documentation.md

 - **Refactored to Clean Architecture:** Improved maintainability and scalability by separating handlers, services, repositories, and models.
 - **Centralized Environment Loading:** Ensured `.env` is loaded before any DB or JWT operations.
 - **Improved Middleware:** JWT and role-based middleware now properly validate and authorize users.
+- **Comprehensive Unit Testing:** Added tests for usecases, and infrastructure using Testify and mocks.
-- **Updated Documentation:** All instructions and usage notes reflect the new structure and best practices.
+- **Updated Documentation:** All instructions and usage notes reflect the new structure, testing, and best practices.

 ---